Development of Windows Vista: Pre-RTM

 Because a release to manufacturing (RTM) build is the final version of code shipped to retailers and other distributors, the purpose of a pre-RTM build is to eliminate any last "show-stopper" bugs that may prevent the code from responsibly being shipped to customers, as well as anything else that consumers may find annoying.
 Thus, it is unlikely that any major new features will be introduced; instead, work will focus on Vista's "fit-and-finish".
 In just a few days, developers had managed to drop Vista's bug count from over 2470 on September 22 to just over 1400 by the time RC2 shipped in early October.
 However, they still had a way to go before Vista was ready for RTM.
 Microsoft's internal processes required Vista's bug count to drop to 500 or fewer before the product could go into escrow for RTM.
 For most of these builds, only 32-bit versions were released.

-Build 5808 (build date of October 12, 2006) was released to TAP testers on October 19, 2006.
+Build 5808 (vista_rtm) (build date of October 12, 2006) was released to TAP testers on October 19, 2006.
 This build was notable because it was the first build released to testers since Microsoft entered RTM "escrow".
 This explains why the build numbers jumped from 57xx to 58xx.

-Build 5824 (build date of October 17, 2006) was an interim RTM "escrow" build of Vista released to testers in October 2006.
+Build 5824 (vista_rtm) (build date of October 17, 2006) was an interim RTM "escrow" build of Vista released to testers in October 2006.

-Windows Vista Launch Preview (built on October 18, 2006, with a build number of 5840.16384) was released to testers in October 2006.
+Windows Vista Launch Preview (vista_rtm) (built on October 18, 2006, with a build number of 5840.16384) was released to testers in October 2006.
 It was mostly similar to build 5824 with a few fixes to eliminate some "show-stopper" bugs in the OOBE from the previous build and was the last build to use the Windows XP sounds.

-Build 5840.16389 (build date of October 24, 2006) contained a large number of new and final icons, as well as a new set of final wallpapers, including a new default wallpaper based on the Aurora "swoosh" seen in prior builds.
-The full set of Windows Vista sounds were introduced, and the Windows XP sounds were removed.
+Build 5840.16389 (vista_rtm) (build date of October 24, 2006) contained a large number of new and final icons, as well as a new set of final wallpapers, including a new default wallpaper based on the Aurora "swoosh" seen in prior builds.
+It was the first build to use the Windows Vista sounds; the Windows XP sounds were removed.